 Though WooCommerce does let you customize your store’s receipts with your logo and other information, it does not go all the way with tax receipt information.
 This limitation could be a hassle for you, especially if you sell to a lot of B2B customers.

-The easiest way forward would be to use a WooCommerce plug-in for automatic tax receipts, offered by a third party.
-We may be biased, but we think Quaderno’s WooCommerce plug-in is the perfect solution!
+The easiest way forward would be to use a WooCommerce plugin for automatic tax receipts, offered by a third party.
+We may be biased, but we think Quaderno’s WooCommerce plugin is the perfect solution!
 Our tax automation plugin calculates tax on every sale and follows up with tax-compliant receipts and credit notes, no matter where your customer is located.
 Transactions and invoices processed through Quaderno are compliant with ever-changing local tax rules for WooCommerce sellers, including US sales tax, EU VAT, and Canadian GST.

 No notifications if you’ve surpassed a tax threshold

 WooCommerce doesn’t notify you when your business becomes liable for taxes in a new place.
 If your sales take off in a certain state or country, and you pass the tax registration threshold there, you probably won’t know it!
 So you will need to remember the threshold amount in each tax region and manually monitor your sales there.